 For that reason we take the distance between the saddle and the bottom as 1/3 of the total length of the top (Ltop).

 So: Ltop = 324 + 1/3 * Ltop, resulting in a total length of 486 mm.
 Taking into account small corrections in view of edges and linings we end up with a total outside length of 489 mm.

 Now starting from an inside length of the guitar box, say 486 mm, you may raise a lot of partial lengths, like 1/2, 1/4, 1/3, 2/3, 3/4 x 486 etc. But the choice is not free!
 The guitar should look like a guitar and for constructability reasons the sides have to follow a smooth curve.
 Therefore there are only a few possibilities.
 For the lower bout we choose a fraction of 3/4, for the width of the upper bout a fraction of 5/9 and for the waist a fraction of 1/2.

 Again after corrections for linings we end up with the following dimensions (for the EB-guitars):

 |Width lower bout||368 mm|

 Final decisions on main dimensions

 If you wish to have 18 full length frets, as is usual for a classical guitar, and you position the upper transverse bar and the waist bar 5 mm separated from the edge of the sound hole, the other main dimensions can be derived easily.
-In figure 4 below these dimensions as applicable for the EB-guitars are indicated.
+The image below indicates these dimensions as applicable for the EB-guitars.

 Dimensions of "Torres-made" guitars